KiiWiiWii/Obsidian/CS208 Algos Notes.md

 	.
 	Pruning
 	can be increased further by comparing: 'partial soln + lower bound to completing a soln' vs 'best soln found so far' And even further.
-If lower and upper bounds can be found for completing partial solutions, those partial solns with lower bounc
+If lower and upper bounds can be found for completing partial solutions, those partial solns with lower bounds worse than the upper bound on another may also be pruned.
+	.
+	tldr for all this:
+	Order of which partial solns are explored is not as restrictive as backtracking and can be a priority queue of partial solutions may be maintained.
+	.
+	*no idea if its actually useful but theres 4 dedicated slides to this so it might be*